gitlabhq/gitlabhq/doc/ci/cloud_deployment/index.md

 used along with the main template.
 They may move or change unexpectedly causing your pipeline to fail if you didn't include the main template.
 Also, the job names within these templates may change.
-Do not override these jobs names in your own pipeline, as the override will stop working when the name changes.
+Do not override these jobs names in your own pipeline, as the override stops working when the name changes.

 Alternatively, if you don't wish to use the `AWS/Deploy-ECS.gitlab-ci.yml` template to deploy to AWS ECS, you can always use our